 Venus strongly resembles the Greco-Roman goddess Aphrodite, but is actually a siren, a daughter of Phorcys begotten in the image of Aphrodite.
 Despite their beauty, the sirens were soulless aquatic monsters that lured sailors to their doom.
 Venus and the other sirens would sing, enchanting sailors to sail close to her island.
 There their ships would crash onto to the jagged rocks and they would drown only to be eaten by Phorcys.
 However, after centuries of luring countless seamen to their deaths, Venus was finally stopped.

-Venus was created for use in Marvel comics by Stan Lee and Lin Streeter.
-Her first appeared in Venus #1 (1948).
-This initial series lasted for 19 issues, ending in 1952.
+Venus was created by Stan Lee and Lin Streeter and first appeared in Venus #1.

 During her appearances in her solo series, Venus was explained to be an inhabitant of the planet Venus who traveled to Earth out of boredom.
 Her adventures heavily implied that she was Aphrodite of Greek myth.
 The nature of the comic series gradually changed, from matchmaking advice and magazine work to supernatural encounters, beginning with an evil figure identified as Loki (but it is unclear if this was actually Thor's adopted brother).
 Venus acted as both ingenue and heroine during her encounters with other strange creatures (including a demonic vampire, creatures created from a co-worker's mind, Neptunia, the Skrull Velmax, and the gargoyles of Sylvia Corpo).
 Her station as the Goddess of Love was reinforced by appearances from other major mythological characters such as Thor and Hercules.